 A: I’ve worked in technical roles, have led large business units, and have worked with companies and investors as a consultant.
 These experiences relate to volunteer work: organizing and communicating with volunteers, charting plans, monitoring progress.
 You know, each of us can offer much to our community.
 There are many fulfilling roles our volunteers can play within FSA - in research, computer input/analysis, position papers on issues, communicating with fellow residents.

 Q: What is FSA's most important objective over the near term?

 A: Working toward housing solutions for the many seniors who want to age in place or downsize elsewhere in Fairfield.
 We want to protect the gains we’ve helped secure for vulnerable seniors and middle income taxpayers at the State level.
 The goal is real, continuous progress that gives seniors and taxpayers hope for the future.
 FSA can be a catalyst for change, but we need more senior advocates to get involved and work with us.

-Gordon's primary role within FSA is to focus on state-wide issues affecting seniors.
+Gordon has led FSA initiatives advocating change in the burdensome CT taxes affecting seniors.
+His primary role within FSA is to focus on state-wide issues affecting seniors.
 Two years ago we surveyed 600 seniors and learned that their primary issues of concern were financial; that is, a need to make Fairfield more affordable for them.
 Gordon is focusing on repeal of the State tax on our Social Security Income and other financial strategies.

 Carrie is one of our webmasters and a core member of our Affordable Housing Interest Group.
 She brings to FSA her background as a Planner and as a computer professional.